-The president of Virginia Tech is ultimately responsible for the discipline of all students at the university.
+The President of Virginia Tech is ultimately responsible for the discipline of all students at the university.
 Administrative authority and responsibility for Student Conduct policies and procedures is delegated to the Vice President for Student Affairs.
-Within the Student Affairs, direct supervisory jurisdiction of disciplinary matters involving violations of University Policies for Student Life and the Student Code of Conduct is assumed by Student Conduct.
-The director of Student Conduct serves as the chief student conduct officer for the university.
+Within Student Affairs, direct supervisory jurisdiction of disciplinary matters involving violations of University Policies for Student Life and the Student Code of Conduct is assumed by Student Conduct.
+The Director for Student Conduct serves as the Chief Student Conduct Officer for the university.

 Students and student organizations will be considered for disciplinary action whether violations are committed on or off university property.
 For the purposes of disciplinary action only, a student is defined as any individual who has accepted an offer of admission as an undergraduate, graduate, or professional student and who has not yet graduated or officially transferred to another institution.
 If a student's enrollment lapses for more than one calendar year, the student will no longer be subject to disciplinary action under this policy.
 In this policy, a lapse refers to a voluntary decision by the student not to enroll.

 Students who are separated for disciplinary and/or academic reasons are still considered students for disciplinary purposes.

 For violations that do not occur on university property, action will be considered if university officials decide that university interests are involved.
 Disciplinary action may be taken by the university against any act constituting a violation of the law when the act is contrary to the university's interests as an academic community.
 For example, the university may act on information received from other higher education institutions and other agencies from across the Commonwealth of Virginia.
 Additionally, Virginia Tech will share information about individuals visiting our campus who engage in misconduct with other institutions as appropriate.
-The university is especially concerned about high-risk behavior which threatens the lives, health, safety, and academic success of our students and has deemed off-campus violations to be actionable in the university Student Conduct system.
-Behaviors deemed high-risk include but are not limited to major alcohol violations, illegal drug violations, hazing violations, major theft, abusive conduct, and gender-based violence.
+The university is especially concerned about high-risk behavior which threatens the lives, health, safety, major theft, abusive conduct, and gender-based violence.
 When conduct violates both criminal law and the policies found in University Policies for Student Life and the Student Code of Conduct, disciplinary action may be taken by the university, irrespective of and separate from any criminal action.
-The university may proceed with disciplinary action before a trial or postpone action until after a trial, at the discretion of the university.
+The university may proceed with disciplinary action before a trial or postpone action until after a trial at the discretion of the university.
 Student Conduct uses the preponderance of the evidence standard when determining responsibility for a violation of the Student Code of Conduct.